MatthewCYLau/react-serverless-aws-terraform/README.md

 ```

 - When prompted for `github_token`, provide the value and hit Return.
 Alternatively, create a [local environment variable](https://www.terraform.io/docs/language/values/variables.html#environment-variables) named `TF_VAR_github_token`

+## Hosting website securely on AWS with a valid SSL certificate

+- Purchase a domain name on [Amazon Route 53](https://aws.amazon.com/route53/)
+- Create an email address for your Route 53 custom domain.
+Set-up rule to forward emails to `admin@<your_custom_domain>` to your personal email address.
+See tutorial [here](https://medium.com/responsetap-engineering/easily-create-email-addresses-for-your-route53-custom-domain-589d099dd0f2)
+- Approve email validation requests from [AWS Certificate Manager](https://docs.aws.amazon.com/acm/latest/userguide/email-validation.html)
+- Add two DNS A records to point `<your_custom_domain>`, and `www.<your_custom_domain>` to the associated CloudFront distirubtions.
+See reference documentation [here](`<your_custom_domain>`)

 ## Contributing